 Currently, there is a working prototype of the WiELD-CAVE gloves.
-Both gloves have all of the sensors installed and is communicating with the wireless base station.
-The software driver is able to receive and interpret the data, as well as relay it to the VRPN server in the CAVE.
+This prototype includes two gloves and two transmitters, the base station and all of the associated software.
+The software driver is able to receive and interpret the data, as well as relay it to a VRPN server.

-Future work includes building the motion tracking into the WiELD-CAVE glove using accelerometers and small gyros.
-Currently we are using video tracking through IR cameras and markers.
-The circuitry can be further minimized so that the main control unit can be built into the gloves instead of being enclosed in an armband.
+The work done on this project can easily be expanded.
+Future work includes building motion tracking into the WiELD-CAVE gloves, using accelerometers and small gyros.
+Currently hand motions are being tracked using video tracking through IR cameras and reflective markers.
+While this does what it needs to, it is expensive, and can be cumbersome.
+The circuitry in the transmitter can be greatly minimized, allowing the main control unit can be built into the gloves instead of being enclosed in an armband and externally connected.